AmalAgarkar/SimpleShell/README.md

     >run_in_background() → Same, but doesn’t wait (just prints PID).

 # summary
-shell is essentially a mini POSIX-compliant shell with:
+This shell is essentially a mini POSIX-compliant shell with:

     1.Built-ins (cd, pwd, ls, cat, echo, history, search, pinfo, sort).